Discharge Plan Template

 A well-executed discharge plan also empowers patients and their caregivers with the knowledge and resources they need to manage their recovery effectively.

-In summary, discharge planning is pivotal in ensuring patients receive coordinated, high-quality care as they transition from the hospital to their home or another healthcare facility.
+In summary, discharge planning is essential in ensuring patients receive coordinated, high-quality care as they transition from the hospital to their home or another healthcare facility.

 How does it work?